Brazil: Sports

 The most popular sport in Brazil is football.
 The Brazilian men's national team is ranked among the best in the world according to the FIFA World Rankings, and has won the World Cup tournament a record five times.

-Volleyball, basketball, auto racing and martial arts also has large audiences.
+Volleyball, basketball, auto racing and martial arts also have large audiences.
 The Brazil men's national volleyball team currently holds the titles of the World League, World Grand Champions Cup, World Championship and the World Cup.
 In auto racing, three Brazilian drivers have won the Formula One world championship eight times.
 The country has also produced significant achievements in other sports such as sailing, swimming, tennis, surfing, skateboarding, MMA, gymnastics, boxing, judo, athletics and table tennis.

 Some sport variations have their origins in Brazil: beach football, futsal (indoor football) and footvolley emerged in Brazil as variations of football.
 In martial arts, Brazilians developed Capoeira, Vale tudo and Brazilian jiu-jitsu.

 Brazil has hosted several high-profile international sporting events, such as the 1950 FIFA World Cup, and recently has hosted the 2014 FIFA World Cup, 2019 Copa América and 2021 Copa América.
 The São Paulo circuit, Autódromo José Carlos Pace, hosts the annual Grand Prix of Brazil.
 São Paulo organized the IV Pan American Games in 1963, and Rio de Janeiro hosted the XV Pan American Games in 2007.
 On 2 October 2009, Rio de Janeiro was selected to host the 2016 Olympic Games and 2016 Paralympic Games, making it the first South American city to host the games and second in Latin America, after Mexico City.
 Furthermore, the country hosted the FIBA Basketball World Cups in 1954 and 1963.
 At the 1963 event, the Brazil national basketball team won one of its two world championship titles.